mnemnion/loon/notes/clu/semantics.md

 Normally, a Lisp starts with a small number of atomic operations, introduces a few special forms, and proceeds on that basis.

 We have no need to bootstrap from a level where consing makes sense.
-Clua doesn't have cons cells, or proper lists, as a built-in type.
+Clu doesn't have cons cells, or proper lists, as a built-in type.
 What would you do with them, make Lua slower? `first` and `rest` probably draw from an iterator.
-Clua is Lua first, Clojure second, and only emotionally a Lisp.
+Clu is Lua first, Clojure second, and only emotionally a Lisp.

 Therefore, our basic building block are template forms.
 You can define one, once we complete the bootstrap, they're a user-level technology.
 They take a template, fill it with the arguments, and compile it.
 They can be recursive, and call other templates, and keep proper track of lexical scope, although it's possible to confuse a template since they don't know what's in the strings.
 Templates do keep an eagle eye out for `_ENV` and try to do the right thing, so it may be possible to make it, at least, difficult to accidentally subvert hygiene.

-It should be the case that the only Clua form that needs to be implemented in pure Lua is `deftemplate`.
+It should be the case that the only Clu form that needs to be implemented in pure Lua is `deftemplate`.
 That would be nice.
-I'll be writing the whole shebang in Lua first, because that's how bootstrapping works. `deftemplate` is dead simple, of course, and could also be written in Clua, but I prefer to leave the straps on the boot.
+I'll be writing the whole shebang in Lua first, because that's how bootstrapping works. `deftemplate` is dead simple, of course, and could also be written in Clu, but I prefer to leave the straps on the boot.

 I'm told this templating business is important to conducting operations on the World Wide Web.
 It may also be the case that there are many grammars to cope with in a coherent way, used out there.
 Blessedly, I would have no idea.

 Can you pass templates a reader?
 Indeed, though it will default to Lun if you don't provide one.
-Defaulting to Clua would be pointless, no?
+Defaulting to Clu would be pointless, no?
 But if your template was some kind of angle-bracketed markup language, you can assuredly pass a reader to your template.
 Templates are expected to evaluate their contents, not merely read them (that's a macro), but parsing is a degenerate case of evaluation, as is returning a string, or writing to a file and returning the handle, or whatever you want.
 What. ever. you. want.

 Specifically, a reader decomposes into a syntax and an evaluator for that syntax.
 What Lisp folks call a "reader" is actually a `<Syntax>` in Clu, aka `<||>` which we read as 'the type of the empty syntax'.
 What we call a reader evaluates its context, as well as parsing it.

 I think these reasonably qualify as fexprs.
 Maybe?
-I'm pretty sure it's a fexpr if you pass it the Clua reader.
+I'm pretty sure it's a fexpr if you pass it the Clu reader.
 But it's more than a fexpr.
 If we ever decide to bypass the Lua layer, the templates can emit and compile LuaJIT bytecode directly.
 Or asm.js, or whatever's clever.

 `#`, which is read as 'reader macro', calls the local reader when placed at the head position.